-If we want to do something snazzy like "4 + 2 - 6", we can do that, too!
+If we want to do something a bit more crazy, like "4 + 2 - 6", we can do that, too!

 You know how most terminals have "tab completion" and "command history"?
 The REPL has that, too, it's called Readline!
-It's not activated by default for various reasons, but it's recommended that we activate it!
+It's not activated by default (although I don't know why), but most people will tell us that we should activate it!
 In a text editor, in your home directory, create a file named ".guile" (it might already exist), inside that, at the very bottom, type:

 (use-modules (ice-9 readline)) (activate-readline)